KevinAst/astx-redux-util/src/docs/home.md

 # astx-redux-util

-The astx-redux-util library promotes several redux reducer composition utilities.
+The astx-redux-util library promotes several redux reducer composition utilities, which blend multiple reducers together forming a richer abstraction through functional decomposition (i.e. higher-order functions).

 Reducer composition is not new.
-Redux itself provides the innovative [combineReducers](http://redux.js.org/docs/api/combineReducers.html) utility which allows you to blend individual reducers together to build up the overall shape of your application state.
+Redux itself provides the innovative [combineReducers](http://redux.js.org/docs/api/combineReducers.html) utility which allows you to fuse individual reducers together to build up the overall shape of your application state.

-The most prevalent astx-redux-util utility is {@link reducerHash}, which allows you to combine sub-reducers in such a way as to eliminate the switch statement commonly used to delineate action type.
+The most prevalent astx-redux-util utility is {@link reducerHash}, which lets you combine sub-reducers in such a way as to eliminate the switch statement commonly used to delineate action type.

 Additionally, astx-redux-util promotes other reducer compositions that